A few days ago, I saw an article [link no longer functional] by AP writer Candice Choi that was picked up in our local paper titled:

 If you’ve never undertaken the exercise of keeping a dietary record, I highly recommend it; if you’re like us and most of our patients over the years, it will prove to be an eye-opening experience if you do it with complete honesty.

 These sorts of basic common knowledge tools or methods for success too often get shunted aside in the press to argue over the finer points of exercise or nutrition, but that doesn’t make them any less valid.
-Mike and I thought them so important for long term success that we included a 365 Day food/exercise journal (tailored, obviously, for a low carb diet) in our book Staying Power: Maintaining Your Low Carb Weight Loss for Good, published in 2005 by John Wiley & Sons and available at bookstores nationwide or from Amazon and other online booksellers.
+Mike and I thought them so important for long term success that we included a 365 Day food/exercise journal (tailored, obviously, for a low carb diet) in our book Staying Power: Maintaining Your Low Carb Weight Loss for Good, published in 2005.

 If when dieting, you hit a plateau in weight loss or in control of health measures, such as cholesterol, triglycerides, blood pressure, or blood sugar, going back to these basics can often provide the kick that gets things going again.